turbot/terraform-provider-steampipecloud/docs/resources/workspace_connection.md

 - `connection_type` - The type of the resource.
 - `connection_updated_at` - The time when the connection was last updated.
 - `connection_version_id` - The version of the connection.
+- `created_at` - The time when the connection was associated to the workspace.
+- `created_by` - The handle of the user who created the association.
+- `identity_id` - The id of the user/organization to which the connection belongs to.
+- `updated_at` - The time when the association was last updated.
+- `updated_by` - The handle of the user who last updated the association.
+- `version_id` - The association version.
 - `workspace_created_at` - The creation time of the workspace.
 - `workspace_database_name` - The name of the Steampipe workspace database.
 - `workspace_hive` - The Steampipe workspace hive.